 - It lacks the same sense of community fostered by residential treatment.

 What to Expect from Alcohol Addiction Treatment

 When considering alcohol treatment programs, the user will often be worried about what treatment will be like.
 Ultimately, that will depend on the center chosen and the variables present in the user.
-As an example, a major concern of those entering rehab is how long the rehabilitation program will take.
+As an example, a major concern of those entering rehab is how long the rehabilitation program will take and how long alcohol stays in the system.
 For someone with mild alcohol use disorder, rehabilitation might be complete in as little as 30 days, allowing the user to then enter the life-long recovery process.
 For those with severe addiction to alcohol, it may take six to 12 months.

 Managing the Cost of Alcohol Rehabilitation

 Rehab for alcoholics can vary significantly in cost.
 There are programs which are as cheap as $5,000 and those which run over $100,000 covering the full residential program.
 It is important that users do not allow the cost of treatment to prevent them from receiving rehab alcoholics treatment.